pepperpepperpepper/NewSoftKeyboard/plan.md

 ## Dependency Rules (to prevent cyclical ownership)

-- UI (`com.anysoftkeyboard.ui.*`) may depend on orchestrators/services, but not on implementation details inside engines.
+- UI (`wtf.uhoh.newsoftkeyboard.app.ui.*`) may depend on orchestrators/services, but not on implementation details inside engines.
 - Engines (`engine-*`) must not depend on `:ime:app` classes.
 - “View” code must not pull in IME service types directly; it talks to narrow `Host` interfaces.
 - Add-on compatibility is centralized in `:api` (`PluginActions`).
 No scattered action/meta-data strings.